 Mobile apps have been their best friend since a decade.
 Millennials are the driving force for e-commerce changes in the market since they constitute an astonishing 21% of the consumer discretionary purchases.

 It is a known fact that this generation embraces automation.
 There is no doubt that automation will cut costs, but only when combined with a strategy that supports the organization’s business model.
 Introducing automation isn’t just about finding defects faster.
 It is mainly to reduce the burden of manual testers and provide an opportunity to the testers to focus more on exploratory testing.

 Millennials are technology infused and that makes them brilliant test engineers.
 Millennials know what are the latest apps in the market as they might already be using some of it.
 (Example: Shopping apps, Banking apps, Messaging apps and many more).
 In the IT industry, especially with the agile-ish shops, millennials would encourage automation due to the following reasons:

 “I do find that quite ironic when folks have very strong viewpoints of this generation when they not only don’t come from it but clearly are not very close to it.”- Jeff Carr, CEO & President- Peoplefluent

-If you are an agile shop and a software based service or a product company, then millennials would be beneficial and apt for the QA team, because you not only get people who love automation but also a team packed with innovative ideas and energy.
+If you are an agile shop and a software company, then millennials would be beneficial for the QA team.
+You not only get people who love automation but also a team packed with innovative ideas and energy.

 InExAcT as always.